 A Summary of my Academic Background and Interests

-I am an Assistant Professor of Philosophy at UC San Diego.
+I am an Associate Professor of Philosophy at UC San Diego.
 I specialize in theoretical and applied ethics, moral psychology, philosophy of emotion, and agency.
 I enjoy research, teaching, exploring and photographing natural beauty, music, and spending quality time with friends and family – especially my partner, Patrick Hennessey, a graphic design artist who helped to design this site.

 I began my academic career at the University of Michigan in Ann Arbor, where I had originally planned to pursue a degree in biomedical research.
 During the summer before my freshman year, I participated in a research program at the Weizmann Institute of Science in Rehovot, Israel.
 Though the program was geared towards students with an interest in the natural sciences, my experiences there, including a poignant visit to the Yad Vashem Holocaust Museum, would provide the impetus for redirecting my studies towards humanities and the social sciences.